Mannarino (singer)

-Alessandro Mannarino (Rome, 23 August 1979), simply known mononymously as Mannarino, is an Italian singer-songwriter.
+Alessandro Mannarino (born 23 August 1979), simply known mononymously as Mannarino, is an Italian singer-songwriter.

 Biography

 Alessandro Mannarino started his artistic activity in 2001, performing in the famous Monti district, in Rome, with original shows that mixed DJ music with acoustic sets.

 In 2006 started a six piece group "Kampina", with which he exhibited in the most popular localities of the capital.
 He soon developed theatrical collaborations, including the show "Roma di note" with his actor/author friend Massimiliano Bruno, and extra musical collaborations with artists such as Ascanio Celestini, David Riondino and Don Pasta.

 He was invited in many radio broadcasts, such as Fiorello's Viva Radio 2, and he was a guest of reviews such as Repubblica Roma Rock at Rome's Auditorium Parco della Musica.

 On the stage of Ambra Jovinelli's Theatre whilst working in the Massimiliano Bruno's show "Agostino, tutti contro tutti", he was seen by Serena Dandini, an Italian TV host and was offered three consecutive seasons of "Parla con me", a TV show of Rai 3.
 In 2009 Mannarino wrote Radio 2's theme song Vasco de Gama.